Search

 let a = recommended application rate of concentrate

-in kilograms per hectare or litres per hectare.
+in kilograms per hectare or liters per hectare.

 c = number of strips sprayed.

-Volume of the full sprayer = 20 litres.
+Volume of the full sprayer = 20 liters.

 i) Calculate test area

-Test area covered = 10 x b x c sq. metres.
+Test area covered = 10 x b x c sq. meters.

 ii) Calculate area covered by full sprayer

-2 litres covers 10 x b x c sq. metres
+2 liters covers 10 x b x c sq. meters

 b x c f 100 hectares.